Frequently Asked Questions

 This process is only to determine if an LSU equivalent of your transfer course exists but does not guarantee acceptance toward your specific degree program.
 The applicability of transfer coursework toward a particular degree can only be determined by the college offering the major.
 You should consult with your academic counselor for verification of this, along with other regulations that may apply.
 You must meet with a counselor in the Office of Business Student Success to obtain final permission.

 Not if you are currently enrolled in on-campus courses at LSU.
-If you are not currently enrolled, you may take up to 12 hours of LSU Distance Learning total.
-These courses are limited to six hours of general education courses and six hours of free electives.
+If you are not currently enrolled, you may take up to 12 hours of LSU Online Distance Learning total, of which no more than six hours may apply toward General Education requirements.

 Yes.
 We encourage our students to seek opportunities for real-world learning.
 Each department has a faculty member assigned to oversee internship opportunities.
 The job experience must meet specific requirements as set forth by the department, please check with your departmental advisor for this information prior to starting an internship.